mattiaerre/react-open-weather-map/README.md

 ## Example

-Clone or download this GitHub repository then run the example app using the following npm commands:
+Clone or download this GitHub repository then run the example app using the following yarn commands:

 ```
-npm i
+yarn
-npm run example
+yarn example
 ```